isabelkfigueroa/isabelkfigueroa.github.io/_posts/2025-02-24-a-black-cowboy.md

 porcupine instead of a smooth egg.
 As a cowboy on the trail, the image of a farm animal and a wild animal come naturally to him.
 He uses the images of the animals to describe the sharp pangs of pain he feels.
-In Late June, Joshua and the cowboys cross paths with a band of soldiers.
-Joshua says of the black
-soldiers: “They carried themselves like they owned the world…One got off his horse so slow he could have been a picture that was moving instead of a man” (p.
+In Late June, Joshua and the cowboys cross paths with a band of black soldiers.
+Joshua says of the men: “They carried themselves like they owned the world…One got off his horse so slow he could have been a picture that was moving instead of a man” (p.
 80).
-The black soldiers make an impression on Joshua; he perceives them to be confident and elegant.
-The soldiers are most likely similar to Joshua in that they live a harsh life outdoors.
-As soldiers, they most definitely answer to a leader, and have few personal possessions with them.
+The black soldiers make an impression on Joshua; he perceives them to be dignified and elegant.
+As soldiers, they most definitely answer to a leader, and likely live a harsh life outdoors with few personal possessions.
 However, Joshua imagines them as men who answer to no one, and want for nothing, men who “own the world.”
 He watches them move and appreciates their unhurried, “picturesque,” manner.
-Although Joshua may not realize the change himself, the great power of nature he experiences on the trail begins to empower him as well.
-Joshua observes: “Last night the sky was full of stars.
+The natural world also makes an impression on Joshua.
+The nature he experiences on the trail begins to empower him.
+Joshua observes one night: “...the sky was full of stars.
 It looked like they were crowding each other, tumbling and sparkling in the night sky…I felt like I could open myself and get as big as the sky” (p.
 82).
 Joshua feels a connection to the night sky that invigorates him.
 He sees stars that “crowd